iambrainstorming/opinionated_observer/src/economics/digital_bank_currency.md

 The current price collapse is temporary; history shows public blockchains recover and grow over time.

-on’t keep a large amount of your money in a bank account if you want to avoid arbitrary government censorship of your funds.
+Don’t keep a large amount of your money in a bank account if you want to avoid arbitrary government censorship of your funds.
 Use a non-custodial crypto wallet.
 Diversify—hold some stablecoins, some Ethereum, and some gold-backed crypto.

 Stay away from scammers in crypto.
 Educate yourself about cryptoeconomics.
 Quit Big Tech social media, where scammers thrive.